 Children must be between 6 and 11 years of age inclusive.

 If you are happy with the services provided by your local guides and drivers a tip - though not compulsory - is appropriate.
 While it may not be customary to you, it is of great significance to the people who will take care of you during your travels, inspires excellent service, and is an entrenched feature of the tourism industry across many Intrepid Urban Adventures destinations.
 Please consider this when budgeting for your extra expenses on this tour

-Leaving the hustle and bustle of Ho Chi Minh City behind we journey 2 ½ hours into the countryside bound for the Cao Dai temple in Tay Ninh district.
-First stop will be at a local family for home cooked lunch.
-After the lunch, we time our visit for the noon ceremony at the temples which provides an insight to this interesting religion.
-Founded in Vietnam in the 1920's, Cao Daoism borrows elements from Buddhism, Christianity, Islam, Taoism and Confucianism and blends them together in an effort to make the perfect religion.
-Cao Dai means "high place or abode"
+Before arriving, we'll stop in for a traditional home cooked lunch with a local family, where you'll get a real taste for local life and customs.
+After lunch, we'll arrive at Cao Dai temple in time for the noon ceremony, which provides insight into this interesting religion.
+Founded in Vietnam in the 1920s, Cao Daoism borrows elements from Buddhism, Christianity, Islam, Taoism, and Confucianism and blends them together in an effort to make the perfect religion.
+Cao Dai means "high place or abode".

-Our local guide will take us on a fascinating trip around the Cu Chi Tunnels where we learn more about the conditions the people lived in, the hardships they faced and the amazing ingenuity employed to maintain life in the tunnels.
-We walk past huge bomb craters , evidence of the heavy bombing campaigns in the region during the Indochina conflict, discover hidden entrances right beneath your feet, wander past tiny little chimneys in the ground that dispersed smoke from the underground kitchens, sample some of the simple cuisine that local fighters would have survived on and have an opportunity to venture into the tunnels and explore the complex.
+Your local guide will take you on a fascinating tour of the Cu Chi tunnels, where you'll learn more about the conditions the people lived in, the hardships they faced, and the amazing ingenuity employed to maintain life in the tunnels.
+We walk past huge bomb craters - evidence of the heavy bombing campaigns in the region during the Indochina conflict, discover hidden entrances right beneath your feet, wander past tiny little chimneys in the ground that dispersed smoke from the underground kitchens, sample some of the simple cuisine that local fighters would have survived on, and have an opportunity to venture into the tunnels and explore the complex.